Deophius/singin/readme.md

    [Better SQLite3 Multiple Cipher](https://github.com/utelle/SQLite3MultipleCiphers).
    Tested version is v1.4.4.
 4. [Nlohmann JSON](https://github.com/nlohmann/json), version 3.10.5
+5. The icon for the executable was provided by [Aha soft](http://www.aha-soft.com/).

+Thanks for all the tools, libraries and resources the community provides so generously!

 ## Procedure for building and deployment of our project